-The Puerto Rico Open is the first PGA Tour Tournament held in Puerto Rico, and it serves as an alternate tournament to the WGC Mexico Championship.
+The Puerto Rico Open is the first PGA Tour Tournament held in Puerto Rico, and it has served as an alternate Tour event

 The Puerto Rico Open’s inaugural year was 2008, when it was presented by Banco Popular.
 Since 2011, it has been presented by seepuertorico.com and played at the Coco Beach Golf and Country Club.
 The inaugural tournament was won by Greg Craft.